nmemranhussain/simple_multi_regression_in_R/README.md

 - **An interpretation of the Global F p-value**: Global F p-value 2.2e-16 which is less than 0.05.
 It means that we can reasonably conclude that at least one of the predictor variables (either ‘Children’ or ‘Income’ or ‘History’) is statistical-significantly related with ‘Hours’ in 95% confidence level.

 ## Recommandation
 We should prioritize strategies targeting customers with a strong ‘subcription history’ with the company, as this variable has the most significant positive impact on the outcome.
 Additionally, customers with children also show a positive association, suggesting potential for family-oriented marketing efforts.
 Income, however, appears to have minimal influence on the outcome, especially in the multiple regression model, and can be deprioritized in customer segmentation efforts.
-While the model explains about 31.66% of the variance in the outcome, there remains a substantial portion unexplained, indicating that the CEO could benefit from exploring additional variables to enhance the model's explanatory power and better capture other influential factors.
+While the model explains about 31.66% of the variance in the outcome, there remains a substantial portion unexplained, indicating that we could benefit from exploring additional variables to enhance the model's explanatory power and better capture other influential factors.

 ## Model Performance
 - **Simple Linear Regression** (SLR) was used to analyze each predictor’s individual impact.